Stayermax/MLzoomcamp_midterm_project/README.md

 #### Features engineering
 1. We drop some columns like id, name and customer_id
 2. Out of categorical values we find the most unimportant features using mutual information metric and drop them as well (like ssn_area or payment_behaviour)
+3. Out of numerical values we find the most unimportant features using correlation with each type of credit score and drop them as well (like annual_income or num_bank_accounts)
-3. Fully prepared dataset is stored here: [data/prepared_dataset.csv](https://github.com/Stayermax/MLzoomcamp_midterm_project/blob/main/data/prepared_dataset.csv)
+4. Fully prepared dataset is stored here: [data/prepared_dataset.csv](https://github.com/Stayermax/MLzoomcamp_midterm_project/blob/main/data/prepared_dataset.csv)

 #### Splitting the data
 We split the data into train, validation and test in proportions 60/20/20